DiyMediaServer

 • no_subtree_check: Skip path validation for better performance

-• root_squash: Map remote root to nobody user
+• root_squash: Map remote root to the nobody user

-Note: The -ra flag tells NFS to re-export all shares and apply your new configuration.
+Note: The -ra flag tells NFS to re-export all shares and pick up your new configuration.

 NFS Squash Options: Your Security Toolkit

-This is where most people get confused, so let’s make it crystal clear.
+This is where most people get confused.
+Let’s make it crystal clear.

 root_squash: The Sensible Default